ao-com/aws-assumerole-credentials/README.md

 #### Usage

-Once the app is running you will be presented with a prompt for your AD credentials, these can be entered in either <domain>\<samaccountname> or as a UPN, assuming you have this setup in your directory (i.e. email address).
+Once the app is running you will be presented with a prompt for your AD credentials, these can be entered in either <domain>\\<samaccountname> or UPN format, assuming you have this setup in your directory (i.e. email address).
 The password field is masked with asterisks.

 ![Login](./images/login.png)